khakhalin/notes/keywords/sir.md

 $\displaystyle \begin{cases} I' = bSI - δI \\ S' = -βSI \\ R'=δI\end{cases}$

 > I'm writing the equations out of order, as the equation for I' is easy to relate to, and the other two are a direct consequences of the first one.
+But the correct order would be SIR of course.

 Nice smooth solutions with S flowing through I to R with some dynamics (one swipe through the entire population).

 ## SIS

-Another model: **SIS** - where you get succeptible again.
+Another model: **SIS** - where you get susceptible again.

 $\displaystyle \begin{cases} I' = bSI - δI \\ S' = -βSI + δI \end{cases}$